Cannabis Indica: Origins, History, and Information

-Cannabis Indica, was formerly known as Cannabis sativa from indica.
+Cannabis Indica was formerly known as Cannabis sativa from indica.
 It is an annual plant that stems from the Cannabaceae family, which initially originates from India and nearby regions.
 One of these regions is called the Hindu Kush, which is a mountain range near the Pakistan and Afghanistan border.
 So, it is likely if a strain’s name has the term “Kush” in it, then it’s an Indica.
-It was the Hindu Kush mountain range where the plant developed it’s fast-growing cycle ahead of monsoon weather.
+It was the Hindu Kush mountain range where the plant developed its fast-growing cycle ahead of monsoon weather.

 The words “indica” and “sativa” were introduced in the 18th Century.
 This was done to differentiate different species of the cannabis plant.
 The term sativa was coined by Carl Linnaeus for plants that are found in Europe and Western Eurasia.
 He invented it to describe the species of the hemp plant that produced fiber and seeds for people in the countries as mentioned earlier.
 The term Indica was coined as Cannabis Indica by Jean-Baptiste Lamarck, a renowned French Naturalist.
 He coined the term to describe the psychoactive varieties that were recently discovered in India at that time.
 He used the term to describe the species of the plant that was used for the production of seeds, fiber, and hashish.

-When in 1785, Jean Baptiste Lamarck published a description Cannabis Indica, he wrote it as Cannabis Indicas.
+When in 1785, Jean Baptiste Lamarck published a description of Cannabis Indica, he wrote it as Cannabis Indicas.
 It translates into Cannabis that grows in and around India.
 Afterward, Richard Evans Schultes described C. Indica as a short, conical structure and having thick branches while the Sativa was described as having a tall figure and laxly populated branches.
 Loran C. Anderson also described C. Indica weed as having short and broad leaflets and Sativa as having leaflets that are characterized by long and narrow shapes.
 Species that conform to the descriptions provided by Anderson and Schultes were able to grow up to the Indo-Gangetic Plain.
-This is where there are a lot of harsh climates (like snow). , his is why Indica 5 can grow very well in any temperate climates.
+This is where there are a lot of harsh climates (like snow).
+This is why Indica 5 can grow very well in any temperate climate.

 Indica buds are relatively easy to spot, because of their dark-colored hues like purple or blue hues being in common in them.
 The thing is that most of the cannabis we consume is from Indica.
 But, the term is used fallaciously to represent around 1000s of strains that circulate the market today.